Ryder Cup: Similar golf events

 The Presidents Cup is similar to the Ryder Cup, except that the competing sides are a U.S. side and an International side from the rest of the world consisting of players who are ineligible for the Ryder Cup.
 It is held in years when there is no Ryder Cup.

-Other team golf events between U.S. and either Europe or Great Britain and Ireland include:
+Other important team golf events between U.S. and either Europe or Great Britain and Ireland include: